Steelflier SF746 Review – Seiko VH60 Sweeping Quartz, Sapphire and 200M Under $50

 The Steelflier SF746 might just be one of the most impressive ultra-budget watches you can buy right now.
 Priced at only $42, it brings together an unlikely combination: full stainless-steel construction, sapphire crystal, 200 m water resistance, and a Seiko VH60 hybrid quartz movement with a smooth sweeping seconds hand.
+If you’re budgeting around the same amount, there are a few noteworthy options we’ve already covered.

 Add in the oversized onion crown and brushed casework, and you have a design that channels vintage pilot and field-watch DNA with surprising refinement.
 Steelflier’s link to SteelDive is clear — this is affordable watchmaking done properly, with durability, texture, and detail far beyond the price tag.